mirzanorazman/country-search-app/README.md

   the REST Countries api and return it to the frontend.
 Do not attempt to cache results from the REST Countries api.
 The PHP endpoint you build should return JSON and include all the data necessary to render the view as described.
-- [] Search is possible by country name, full name, or code.
+- [ / ] Search is possible by country name, full name, or
+  code.
-- [] On the server sort the countries returned by population in descending order.
+- [ / ] On the server sort the countries returned by population in descending order.
 The page should not reload.
-- [] The search results should be displayed on an HTML page.
-For each country displayed include: the full name, alpha code 2, alpha code 3, flag image, region, subregion, population, and a list of its languages.
+- [ / ] The search results should be displayed on an HTML page.
+- []  For each country displayed include: the full name, alpha code 2, alpha code 3, flag image, region, subregion, population, and a list of its languages.
 - [] At the bottom of the page show the total number of countries and list all regions and subregions contained in the results with the number of times it appeared.
+- [] The search should display multiple entries